xn-intenton-z2a/repository0-plot-code-lib/CONTRIBUTING.md

   Offers a command-line interface with options for default demo mode, interactive mode, and various flags (e.g., --grid, --json, --csv, --ascii, --md, --html) for customizing output.

 - **CLI demo:**
-  Keep a short reliable demo that will run from `node src/lib/main.js`.
+  Keep a short reliable demo that will run from `node run start`.

 ## The Automated Contribution Process